 - 1. For remote tests, a reliable internet connection and video conferencing software have to be employed, to ensure a controlled environment for the assessment. - 2.
-The standard rules for fraud, as defined in the EER and Rules and Regulations of the Examination Board, still apply. - 3.
-The student has to provide proof of identity by showing his/her passport, student card, or other identity proving document via the webcam.
+The standard rules for fraud, as defined in the Student Charter (Art.
+6.6) and Rules and Regulations art.
+4.4 of the Examination Board, apply. - 3.
+The student has to provide proof of identity by showing his/her passport, student card, or other certified ID via the webcam.
 Without showing proof of identity, the test is declared invalid. - 4.
 During a video supported remote test, the student has to sit alone in a closed room.
 Preferably, both the student and the entrance door are in the camera view.
 All marks obtained in a remote test are preliminary until the Examiner has accepted them as the final marks to be put in the SIS or Osiris. - a.
 Each test or assignment should contain the following text to explain this to the students: